rust-lang/api-guidelines/README.md

 ### Crate sets html_root_url attribute (C-HTML-ROOT)

-It should point to `"https://docs.rs/$crate/$version"`, assuming the crate uses docs.rs for it's primary API documentation.
+It should point to `"https://docs.rs/$crate/$version"`, assuming the crate uses docs.rs for its primary API documentation.

 The `html_root_url` attribute tells rustdoc how to create URLs to items in the crate when compiling downstream crates.
 Without it, links